How To Maintain Open-Source Software Projects

 - Troubleshooting guides to help users resolve problems

-- An API reference to provides users with a quick way to look up API information
+- An API reference provides users with a quick way to find API information

 - Release notes with known bugs to let users know what to expect in each release